 A street vendor on Khao San Road selling roasted bugs, frogs, and snakes!

-Go to the Temples & The Grand Palace
+The Temples & The Grand Palace

-Bangkok is packed with stunning temples.
+Bangkok is packed with stunning ancient temples.
 Visit Wat Arun, Wat Pho (home of the giant reclining Buddha), and the Grand Palace.
 These temples have a small entrance fee but they are beautiful sanctuaries in the middle of the city!
 Remember to bring clothes to cover your shoulders and knees though!

 Bangkok Temple